ginobaltazar7/MarketingDS/README.md

 # MarketingDS

-## Concepts and Practice
+## Cliff Notes on Concepts, Practice

-Based on "Cutting-Edge Marketing Analytics" by Venkatesan, Farris and Wilcox
+Based on Cutting-Edge Marketing Analytics by Venkatesan, Farris and Wilcox